When Ordinary Becomes Extraordinary

 - A Grateful Heart

 As part of my professional development courses at San Diego Mesa College, I took an Adobe In-Design class, so I was able to do an e-book of “The Boy Who Was Loved by the Wind” as my final project for that course.
-I now have the following e-books available on the website:
+I now have the following companion e-books available on Amazon Kindle.

 As an experiment, my friend Jean Noah, a Christian poet, allowed me to put one of her poems to music.
 “Terrible Love” was a success, and the music made the poem a deeper emotional experience.
 It is awaiting funds for licensing.